madebysimon/OPUS/sos/index.md

 ## Help someone in a crisis 🫂
-1. Safety first, maintain boundaries
+1. Safety first, respect and maintain boundaries
-	> **Do not approach and do not touch someone who is highly agitated or violent** or decide by yourself what is in the person's best interests.
+	> **Do not touch or even approach someone who is highly agitated or violent**.
+Also do not decide by yourself what is in the person's best interests.
 	- Protect your own safety, physical and mental wellbeing before assisting others.
 Recognize your limits, be aware of your own needs and seek support for yourself.
 		-  You **cannot** decide for another person whether or not he/she wants help
 		- You **cannot** control how your effort is met, how other people respond to you
 		- be honest with yourself about how much time and effort you can afford to spend in helping

-	> **For your safety** - as well as that of others and the person in distress - those decisions should be left to trained professionals
+	> **For your safety** - as well as that of others and the person in distress itself - decisions on their behalf should be left to trained professionals.

 2. Be ready to recognize need for professional intervention
 	- if you feel strongly uneasy or seriously concerned at any times do not hessitate and involve emergency services (see [suicide warning signs →](#suicide-warning-signs-)) or [seek help by professionals →](#lifelines-and-phone-numbers)